|« PreviousNext »|

 |Did this page help you?
 Yes | No | Tell us about it...|

 The following diagram summarizes the AMI lifecycle.
 After you create and register an AMI, you can use it to launch new instances.
-You can copy the AMI in the same region or to different regions.
-When you are finished with your AMI, you can deregister it.
+(You can also launch instances from an AMI if the AMI owner grants you launch permissions.)
+You can copy an AMI to the same region or to different regions.
+When you are finished launching instance from an AMI, you can deregister the AMI.

 You can search for an AMI that meets the criteria for your instance.
 You can search for AMIs provided by AWS or AMIs provided by the community.
 For more information, see AMI Types and Finding a Suitable AMI.